March 30, 2026

 Steps to Take After a Mass Layoff Without Notice

 If your employer let you go without the legally required 60 days' notice, acting quickly strengthens your position.
-It also protects your record for future background checks, because how this layoff gets documented now can follow you later.
+It also protects your record for future background checks.
+How this layoff gets documented now can follow you later.
 Here is what to focus on first.

 Step What to Do Why It Matters